 I just returned from presenting at the BEDA conference in Bethesda, Maryland.
 For those of you who are unfamiliar with BEDA, it is the Binge Eating Disorders Association and was founded by Chevese Turner in June, 2008 with the organization’s vision being:

 Writing a blog about size acceptance, size diversity, and struggling with feelings about food, weight, and body image is like leaving your house to mail a letter and finding yourself taking unexpected detours along the way.
 Eventually the letter gets mailed but what could have been a five-minute walk around the block frequently turns in […]

 My eyes open.
 I languidly stretch my body.
 I feel gratitude for my strong legs and murmur words of love to my round belly.
 I roll over onto my side and serenely admire how my butt looks like two plump croissants nestled next to each other.

+Fit.
+Now there’s a helluva word.
 Think about it”¦how could one itty bitty word elicit such a broad spectrum of feelings, images, and associations?